ninjaofpython/ansible_project/README.md

 # ansible_project
-A project utilizing Ansible to configure a remote Ubuntu 18.04 server for installation of Docker and the Jenkins Docker image.
+A project utilizing Ansible to configure a remote Ubuntu 18.04 server for installation of Docker, Portainer and the Jenkins Docker images.